Parallel R#

 }

-# Input data vector, the slow function is run for each element.
+# Input data vector.
+The slow function is run for each element.

 input = 1:7